ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A deceased inmate’s estate executor or designated administrator (medical records only)

 To obtain inmate records, eligible parties must submit a written request to the Ohio DRC.
-The request can be submitted in person or sent through the mail, email, or fax.
-The request can also be addressed to the correctional facility where the inmate is being detained.
+Requests may be submitted in person or sent through the mail, email, or fax.
+Requests may also be addressed to the correctional facility where the inmate is being detained.

-On the other hand, requests for federal records of inmates detained or released in Ohio after 1982 can be addressed to the facility where the offender is/was detained.
+On the other hand, requests for federal records of inmates detained or released in Ohio after 1982 are addressed to the facility where the offender is/was detained.

 Elkton FCI: